quintype/quintype-amp/docs-src/tutorials/opts.md

 <hr/>

-#### Slots
+## Slots

-<a id="slots_link" href="/story-page-slots.png" target="_blank">Image For Reference</a>

-Slots can be thought of as windows that let you "slot in" whatever you need.
-In story page, we have two slots:

-- **top slot** - placed just below the top ad
-- **bottom slot** - placed just above the bottom ad
+Slots are nothing but functions that should return a react component.

 You might want to use slots to add ads, some scripts etc.
 The `<Head />` component may be used to put code in the head.
 Using it, custom scripts, css can be added.
 It uses [react-helmet](https://www.npmjs.com/package/react-helmet)

-Slots are nothing but functions that should return a react component.

 ```jsx
 ampRoutes(app, {